-This performance is due to the core IT-Networking-Communications infrastructures that serves as the backbone of this multi-billion industry.
-Contact centers, shared service departments and other function specific were already capable of flexible, virtual and distant workgroups even before the lockdown restrictions were put in place.
+This performance is due to the core IT-Networking-Communications infrastructures that serve as the backbone of this multi-billion industry.
+Contact centers shared service departments and other function-specific were already capable of flexible, virtual, and distant workgroups even before the lockdown restrictions were put in place.

 As we look forward to bouncing back and being optimistic about work this 2021, it should be noted that flexible and virtual workgroups are here to stay.

-Compliance to New Public Health and Safety Protocols
+Compliance with New Public Health and Safety Protocols

-By next year, on-premise operations of offices and firms won’t operate on a full capacity unlike before.
-This is because of the new public and safety protocols set by the government and facility managers of buildings and offices, as they try to stem the tide of a potential second wave or third wave of the pandemic.
+By next year, on-premise operations of offices and firms won’t operate a full capacity, unlike before.
+This is because of the new public and safety protocols set by the government and facility managers of buildings and offices as they try to stem the tide of a potential second wave or third wave of the pandemic.

-This means professionals and leaders under the BPO industry will still need to work with various work setups such as:
+This means professionals and leaders in the BPO industry will still need to work with various work setups, such as:

 - Work from home